tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. encrypted_client_hello(0xff08), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".
-3. outer_extensions(0xff04), with the "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".
+3. outer_extensions(0xff04), with the "TLS 1.3" column values being set to "",
+   and "Recommended" column being set to "Yes".

 ## Update of the TLS Alert Registry {#alerts}